GenTract: Generative Global Tractography: Introduction

 \paragraph{Contributions.} In this paper, we introduce \textbf{GenTract} (\textbf{Gen}erative \textbf{Tract}ography), reframing tractography as a generative task, conditioned on global information, as illustrated in Figure~\ref{fig:intro_figure}.
 GenTract is designed to resolve the limitations of both paradigms: it tackles the reliance of local tracking on step-wise information, while solving the computational inefficiency and optimization failures of existing global methods.
 Our primary contributions are:

-\begin{enumerate} \item We are the first to formulate tractography as a global, conditional generative task conditioned on the whole set of DWIs for a given individual.
+\begin{enumerate} \item We are the first to formulate tractography as a global, conditional generative task conditioned on the whole set of fiber orientation distribution functions (fODFs) for a given individual.
 GenTract treats tractography as a sampling process, where the model draws streamlines from a learned conditional distribution, producing all streamline coordinates simultaneously.
 This overcomes the sequential error propagation of step-wise methods, and also eliminates the need for a seeding mask, reducing method-dependent variability.

 \item We propose a modular generative architecture for global tractography compatible with multiple generative paradigms.
 We provide the first implementation and analysis of both Diffusion and Flow Matching for the task of global tractography, establishing the effectiveness of both schemes.